alfonsograziano/prompt-evolve/README.md

 - `finalOutput`: The last output generated
 - `history`: Complete evolution history

 If telemetry is enabled, it also saves detailed iteration data to the specified file.
+If you use `reporterType: "html"`, the output will be a visually rich HTML report.

 ## Requirements